Estebanjc97/MoPub-Unity/README.md

 # MoPub-Unity

-This project is developed by Esteban Jiménez Calderón to solve the first step in the Unity Adds Support Evaluation.
+This project is developed by Esteban Jiménez Calderón to solve the first step in the Unity Ads Support Evaluation.

 ## Installations